wireapp/wire-server/docs/reference/config-options.md

   setSftStaticUrl: https://sftd.wire.yourcloud.com
 ```

-This setting assumes that the sft loadbalancer has been deployed witht hte `sftd` helm chart.
+This setting assumes that the sft load balancer has been deployed witht hte `sftd` helm chart.

-Additionally if `setSftListAllServers` is set to `enabled` (disabled by default) then the `/calls/config/v2` endpoint will include a list of all servers that are loadbalanced by `setSftStaticUrl` at field `sft_servers_all`.
-This is required for establishing calls between federated instances of Wire.
+Additionally if `setSftListAllServers` is set to `enabled` (disabled by default) then the `/calls/config/v2` endpoint will include a list of all servers that are load balanced by `setSftStaticUrl` at field `sft_servers_all`.
+This is required to enable calls between federated instances of Wire.

 ### Locale